 I have been a Trustee of the Scheme since it was established in 1991.
-I am the National President of the New Zealand Meat Workers Union and the Branch Secretary of the Aotearoa Branch, I am based in Auckland.
+I am the National President of the New Zealand Meat Workers Union.
+I am based in Auckland.

 Robin McGowan

 I live in Mataura in Eastern Southland and have worked in the meat industry since 1972.
 I have previously been the President of the Mataura sub-branch of the New Zealand Meat Workers Union and have been a Scheme Trustee since 2003.